volur-ai/python-volur-sdk/examples/azure-function/README.md

-# Use Volur AI SDK with Azure Function App
+# Use Völur SDK with Azure Function App

-This example contains code on how to use Volur AI SDK with Azure Function App.
+This example contains code on how to use Völur SDK with Azure Function App.

 ## Prerequisites